microfossil/Decanter/README.md

 Up to 2 ml of solution containing the particles you want to randomly settle on your slide can be dropped into each well.

 ![Original_decanter](Original_decanter.jpg "Original_decanter 3D printable version")

+# !
+Custom-sized decanters can also be designed on demand !